emmercm/igir/docs/output/playlists.md

     Different frontends have different instructions on how to show or hide individual discs when using playlists.
 See your frontend's documentation for any settings you may need to change.

-Grouping multiple discs of the same game together is beneficial for a few reasons:
+Creating playlists of games is beneficial for a few reasons:

 - Emulators and frontends typically provide an easy way to swap between discs in a playlist
 - Save files typically mirror the input ROM's filename, so when using playlists, the save filename is typically named after the playlist and therefore shared among all discs